Figwort family (Scrophulariaceae)

 Cultivation: The preference is partial to full sun, mesic to dry conditions, and a somewhat acidic soil, which can be loamy or sandy.
 Most of the growth and development of this plant occurs during the spring, although the leaves stay green during the summer.

-Range & Habitat: Woody Betony occurs occasionally in the northern half of Illinois, but is uncommon or absent in the southern half of Illinois (see Distribution Map).
+Range & Habitat: The native Woody Betony occurs occasionally in the northern half of Illinois, but it is uncommon or absent in the southern half of Illinois (see Distribution Map).
 Habitats include mesic to dry black soil prairies, open woodlands and sandy woodlands, savannas and sandy savannas, thickets, and borders of lakes.
 This plant is often associated with the Black Oak in woodlands and savannas.
 Because of its parasitic habit, there is a tendency for the surrounding grass to be shorter in height than it would be normally, creating open areas along the ground where colonies of Wood Betony occur.

 Faunal Associations: Long-tongued bees are the primary visitors of the flowers, including queen bumblebees and Mason bees.
 Occasionally, short-tongued Halictid bees may visit the flowers to collect pollen, but they are non-pollinating.
 Little information is available about this plant's relationship to birds and mammalian herbivores.